-Friends, our Gospel today from Luke lays out Jesus’ conditions for discipleship: “If anyone wishes to come after me, he must deny himself and take up his cross daily and follow me.
-For whoever wishes to save his life will lose it, but whoever loses his life for my sake will save it.”
+Friends, in today’s Gospel, the Lord lays out the conditions for discipleship.
+He makes this demand: “For whoever wishes to save his life will lose it, but whoever loses his life for my sake will save it.”